Simone Ciulli: Career

 In 2016 at the European Championships in Funchal he won two bronze medals.
 One in the 50 freestyle with a time of 25"40 and the other in the 4x100 mixed relay.

 In 2017 at the Italian Winter Paralympic Swimming Championships held in Portici, he became the first Italian Paralympic athlete to swim the 50 freestyle under 25 seconds (24"89) and the 100 freestyle under 55 seconds (54"77), also establishing the new national short course records.

-At the 2019 World Series in Lignano, he was reclassified as a S9, SM9 SB8 swimmer because the tumor located on his right sciatic nerve grew and progressively hampered the functionality of his lower right leg.
+At the 2019 World Series in Lignano, he was reclassified as an S9, SM9 SB8 swimmer because the tumor located on his right sciatic nerve grew and progressively hampered the functionality of his lower right leg.

 In September 2019, he represented Italy at the World Paralympic Swimming Championships in London, where he won a bronze medal in the 50 metres freestyle with a time of 26"04 and he became World Champion with the National Team of Italy.

 In August 2021, he was called to XVI Paralympic Games in Tokyo 2020, winning a silver medal in the 4x100 freestyle relay with the time of 3'.45.89 that was a new European Record.

+In August 2024, he was called to XVII Paralympic Games in Paris 2024, where, due to an injury, he was unable to go beyond 12th position in the 50 freestyle.

+In September 2025, at the age of 39, he qualified for the final of the 50 m freestyle at the 2025 Paralympic World Championships in Singapore, finishing eighth, just six-tenths of a second away from the podium.